-Always follow our Gift, Benefits & Hospitality Policy.
-If you are in the UK and accept a gift or entertainment above £20 in value, seek approval from your manager and log the details in the gift register.
+Always follow our Gift and Entertainment Policy.
+If you are in the UK and accept a gift or entertainment above £100 in value, seek approval from your manager and log the details in the gift register.
+Locally-set thresholds will apply in other markets.
 Inappropriate gifts and entertainment must always be rejected, whatever the value.